wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-websocket-endpoint-via-a-service.md

-# Expose a WebSocket Endpoint via a NodeJS Service
+# Expose a WebSocket Endpoint via a Service

 Choreo allows you to create and deploy applications in your preferred programming language, offering a seamless platform for building dynamic and scalable solutions.
 This guide walks you through the steps to deploy a WebSocket service using the NodeJS buildpack.